Oktopost/oyster/docs/Modules/TreeActions/PathMatching.md

 * `Second` contains the config for the route `/different/path`

-Both of the actions are setup identically to the previous [Intro](Intro.md) example, the only difference being there name and log message.
+Both of the actions are setup identically to the previous [Intro](Intro.md) example, the only difference being their name and log message.

 ### Running the Example